mubaraqwahab/thinkdev/src/slides/04-making-decisions.md

 <section data-auto-animate data-auto-animate-id=truthy>

-## Truthy and falsy expressions
+## Truthy and falsy values

-All expressions are truthy except a few which are falsy:
+All values are truthy except a few which are falsy:

 * `false` {.fragment .fade-up}
 * `0` {.fragment .fade-up}